Marine logarithm tables

 method:

-In principle, we adhere to the same Saint-Marc-Hilaire method.
+In principle, we follow the same Saint-Marc-Hilaire method.